 In brief, game theory studies areas of competition where people regularly make decisions.
 These decisions are influenced by other people in the area and in turn influence others.

 By modeling the ways people interact in competitive contexts, you can learn to think more logically and avoid cognitive biases that harm your performance in life.

 You’ll enjoy avoiding many problems because game theory helps train your mind to anticipate the possible outcomes of various decisions.
 By thinking through consequences in advance, you save yourself a lot of trouble.

 Note: You can perform game theory on the past as well by thinking through what would have happened had people acted differently.
-This is called working through the counterfactuals of a historical situation and can be used on your personal life and large groups.
+This philosophical approach is called working through the counterfactuals of a historical situation and can be used on your personal life and large groups.